 I am of the opinion that a loan...would be a good investment for the Government....Mr.Cameron, who is an excellent manager permanently residing on the property, would thus be enabled to carry out a general scheme of improvement.....Port San Carlos might well become a demonstration area for the rest of the Colony, in matters pertaining to sheep farming generally, as Mr.Cameron is a young man of wide experience and progressive ideas.

 While devoting most of the 1930s to building up the farm, NKC was also involved in community affairs.
 In 1935 he was made a JP and appointed to LegCo for a term of five years, renewed in 1940 for a further five.
 He served as chairman of the Stanley Sports Association and was awarded the King's Silver Medal at the time of the Coronation in 1937.
-He also had the honour, in November 1934, of being, as the Penguin reported, 'the first civilian passenger by air in the Falklands', travelling from Stanley to San Carlos in one of the two seaplanes attached to HMS Exeter.
+He also had the honour, of being, on 26 November 1934, as the Penguin reported on 29 November 1934, 'the first civilian passenger by air in the Falklands', travelling from Stanley to San Carlos in one of the two seaplanes attached to HMS Exeter.

 In World War II, leaving Port San Carlos in the capable hands of Chris ANDREASEN, NKC returned to Britain during the mid (southern) winter of 1940 and joined the Coldstream Guards.
 He saw active service in Italy, was mentioned in despatches and rose to the rank of major, becoming adjutant of the 3rd battalion.
 In 1945 he married Rose Anne Henniker Heaton, eldest daughter of Sir Herbert HENNIKER HEATON and in 1946 they returned to the Falklands, where NKC once again took up the management of the farm.
 In 1949 he was appointed to ExCo and served for three successive five-year terms.
 He was awarded an OBE in 1953 and a CBE in 1963.
 He and his wife had four children, Jane (b1950) Alastair (b1951) Donald (b1953) and Susan (Sukey) (b1956).